 The park’s tropical conditions also make it an excellent place for butterflies, assuring butterfly fanatics a grand treat.
 The forests around the lakes also harbor a good number of black-and-white colobus monkeys plus blue monkeys, buffaloes, elephants, giraffes, zebras, warthogs and the occasional bushbuck.
 Lions are virtually nonexistent in this park, with Leopards and Hyenas present but hard to spot.
 Nevertheless this one of those little gems tucked away in a pristine evergreen wilderness just a hop, skip and a jump from Tanzania’s safari capital and one that will always live to one’s expectations.

 There are two rainy seasons in a year.
 The wet season is from March to May and from November to mid December.
 The dry season is from late June to October and late December to February

 The park is located at an altitude between 1,700 and 4566 meters.

 Best time to visit:

 Arusha National Park can be visited throughout the year.
-However the climate is most suitable for climbing at the dry seasons June-October and December-February when the sky is clear and the mountain top is easily seen.
+However the climate is most suitable for climbing in the dry seasons June-October and December-February when the sky is clear and the mountain top is easily seen.
 Most people avoid April and May, when there are heavy monsoon rains.
 However the climb can be done provided you have proper climbing clothing and equipment.

 The Park can be accessed by road.